mcltn/invoiceAnalysisV2/README.md

 ```

-## Running Invoice Analysis Report as a Code Engine Job.
+## Running Invoice Analysis Report as a Code Engine Job
 Requirements
 * Creation of an Object Storage Bucket to store the script output in at execution time.
 * Creation of an IBM Cloud Object Storage Service API Key with read/write access to bucket above